12 Eateries That Serve the Best Dumplings in NYC

 Last Tips on Best Dumpling Dives in NYC

 There are so many great dumpling dives in New York City that you may want to create your own dumpling crawl to try out a few.
 Many are cash-only establishments, so keep this in mind.
 Some spots are small and can get cramped, so if the weather is nice consider getting yours to go.
-For more foodie guides and travel tips, visit our Westgate Resorts Travel Blog.
+For more foodie guides, NYC food tours and travel tips, visit our Westgate Resorts Travel Blog.

 * Westgate Resorts is in no way affiliated with the attractions featured in this article.
 Items or places listed are current as of the publishing date of this article.
 Please call or visit the respective website for the most up-to-date offerings and details.